Professor Anant Agarwal

-Designed to be a pathway to today’s top jobs, edX MicroBachelors programs offer a series of graduate level courses from leading universities.
+Designed to be a pathway to today’s top jobs, edX MicroBachelors programs offer a series of undergraduate level courses from leading universities.

 “In short, it’s hard to think of a better project to help realise Charles’ dream of improving and making education more accessible across the world.”

 By Ms Dorothy Gordon